david618/Simulator/README.md

 - Connects to Kafka on 172.17.2.5 on port 9528
 - Gets counts for the satellites-in topic
 - The sample rate is set to 60,000 ms which is 60 seconds
+- At or around Kafka 0.10.x; when starting the tool displays a bunch of what looks like INFO messages from logger; if you append a redirect for error messages (e.g.  2>stderr.txt) to the command the messages will be hidden.
+Tried to configure logger for the tool but it did not help with these Error messages.

 ### com.esri.simulator.TcpSink